OfficeDev/office-js-docs-pr/docs/includes/file-get-started-excel-angular.md

     ```bash
     npm start
     ```

-   > [!NOTE]
-   > A browser window will open with the add-in in it.
-Close this window.

 2. In Excel, choose the **Home** tab, and then choose the **Show Taskpane** button in the ribbon to open the add-in task pane.